ggljzr/trucksim-mqtt-telemetry/README.md

 You can find basic examples on how to use MQTT API from Python or Javascript in the ``examples`` folder.
 For more complex stuff you can check:

 * [trucksim-dashboard](https://github.com/ggljzr/trucksim-dashboard) -- Dashboard for displaying map location, job information, navigation time and distance, and time to next rest stop.
 This was the primary reason I made this plugin.
 Dashboard is written in React and can be used as a basic template on how to make similar applications.
+* [trucksim-clock](https://github.com/ggljzr/trucksim-clock) -- Gadget for displaying current time, ETA, and time to rest stop.
+Based on ESP32.

 ## Documentation